 • External Benchmarking

-This process is used to compare metrics and practices of one organization to other organization/s. here other organizations should agree to participate and to supply required data.
+This process is used to compare the metrics and practices of one organization to other organization/s. here other organizations should agree to participate and to supply the required data.

-External Benchmarking helps to understand objective to be enhanced for the organization that is essential for planning the new strategies.
+External Benchmarking helps to understand objectives to be enhanced for the organization and is essential for planning the new strategies.

-The biggest benefit comes from external benchmarking as it involves review of both performance and practice.
-It creates maximum impact when view at the world beyond your own desk, department, and organization.
+The biggest benefit comes from external benchmarking as it involves a review of both performance and practice.
+It creates maximum impact when viewing the world beyond your own desk, department, and organization.

 The Five Steps Involved In Health & Safety Benchmarking Process: